TSKS01 Digital Communication

 |Teachers and Staff||Teachers and Staff|

 TSKS01 Digital Communication is an introduction course to digital telecommunication; that is, to transfer digital information from a sender to a receiver.
 The communication channel distorts the transmitted signal and adds noise, which makes it challenging to transmit at high data rates.
 The course covers the basic principles of digital modulation, signal detection, and error control coding.
-The course is supposed to both provide a basic understanding of telecom techniques and prepare students for advanced telecommunication-related courses; for example, TSKS04 Digital Communication Continuation Course, TSBK02 Image and Audio Coding, TSDT74 Radio Communication, TSIN01 Information Networks, TSKS12 Modern Channel Coding, Inference and Learning, and TSKS14 Multiple Antenna Communication.
+The course is also a good preparation for more specialized communication-related courses; for example, TSKS13 Wireless Communications, TSKS16 Signal Processing for Communications, TSIN01 Information Networks, TSKS12 Modern Channel Coding, Inference and Learning, TSKS14 Multiple Antenna Communications, and TSBK02 Image and Audio Coding.

 |Lectures:||12 × 2 h||=||24 h|